Identification, Images, & Information

 Habitat

-The genus Tetragnatha is typically located in meadows near water, and around the banks of waterways (rivers, lakes, swamps), usually on low-hanging branches and reeds.
-Their primary sources of food are smaller insects.
+Members of the genus Tetragnatha typically live in meadows near water, and around the banks of waterways (rivers, lakes, swamps), usually on low-hanging branches and reeds.

 Food